 Agave attenuata

-Agave attenuata has softer leaves than most Agaves and doesn’t have the sharp spines at the ends of the leaves.
+Agave attenuata has softer leaves than most agaves and doesn’t have the sharp spines at the ends of the leaves.
 This Agave is very easy to propagate from.
 The two smaller agaves in the left of the photo were pups from a larger Agave attenuata that I cut away at the base to propagate from.

 I’ve found Agave attenuata to be fairly easy to grow.
-The Agaves in the photo don’t get any supplemental watering and seem to have a faster growth rate than the other Agaves in my garden.
-I have found though that during extremely hot conditions in summer they can look a little stressed but I still think that they are very drought tolerant plants.
+The agaves in the photo don’t get any supplemental watering and seem to have a faster growth rate than the other agaves in my garden.

 Agave desmettiana

-Agave desmettiana aka El Miradore’s Gold, seen growing here below only gets sunshine in the summer.
+Agave desmettiana ‘El Miradores Gold’, seen growing here, only gets sunshine in the summer.
 Hence you can see it growing a little taller than it normally would.
 This Agave is also easy to propagate from as it does set lots of pups.

 The pups have been removed from this side for propagation but there are quite a few growing on the other side.
 Agave desmettiana also has long fleshy leaves but unlike Agave attenuata these leaves do have sharp spines.

 Agave potatorum

 Agave potatorum is the first Agave I ever bought, as I remember I was attracted to the bluey coloured leaves similar to Blue Agave.
 The great thing about this Agave is that it is really easy to propagate from.
-It grows lots of pups and has been propagated from now about 3 times.
+It grows lots of pups and has been propagated about 3 times.

 In the photo above the original Agave I bought was the larger one at the back.
 The other 3 were propagated from pups from this plant.
 Now they are growing pups and today I’m going to remove the pups from them all.

 Now, removing the pups on this Agave is the fun bit as it does have very sharp needles at the ends of the leaves.
 The way I go about it though is to get some really long scissors, remove some of the stones below the pups and then just position the scissors in as far underneath as possible and cut them away.
-Sometimes you get some with roots and sometimes without roots but either way it doesn’t matter.

-Once you have detached the pups I then just treat them with some plant starter and then pot the ones with roots into 5cm tubes and the ones without go into a larger pot until they grow some roots.
+Once you have detached the pups I then just treat them with some plant starter and then pot the ones with roots into 5 cm tubes and the ones without go into a larger pot until they grow some roots.
 Pretty easy really.

-Once these pups are ready for the ground I might even plant a few more around the three in the garden and the others I’ll probably just give away.
+Once these pups are ready for the ground I might even plant a few more around the tree in the garden and the others I’ll probably just give away.
+It’s not as fast growing as Agave attenuata but then again it doesn’t grow as large so it’s probably not meant to be.

 So there you have it.
 If you’ve got the patience just buy one Agave potatorum and then just let it multiply.

-Agave stricta nana
+Agave stricta ‘Nana’

 Agave victoria-reginae